 Medical Weight Loss vs. Fad Diets: Definition and Differences

-Medical weight loss is a specialized program that aims to help people lose weight safely and sustainably.
+Medical weight loss is a specialized program that helps people lose weight safely and sustainably.
 It is typically supervised by medical professionals, such as doctors or registered dietitians, who create personalized plans based on an individual’s unique health needs and goals, according to a post on Stamford Health Journal by Maria Cecilia Asnis, MD (Medical Weightloss 2023).

 Fad diet examples